Yoga

 Yoga practice and practices

-A ‘Yoga practice’ is what you will do on the mat at Synchronised Movement or yourself at home.
+A ‘Yoga practice’ is what you will do on the mat or with a chair at Synchronised Movement or yourself at home.
 In a Yoga practice, we move the body in all directions – forwards, backwards, inwards, outwards, upwards, downwards, sideways, diagonals and twists.
-We stretch, hold, balance, and pause.
+We stretch, hold, balance and pause.

 ‘Yoga practices’ refers to the range of skills and techniques developed by the ancient Yoga practitioners and refined by Yoga teachers ever since.
 These include guidelines for ethical behaviour (personal and interpersonal), cleanses for the body, breathwork and movement, positions for the body (Asana) and hands (Mudras) for postures or meditation, as well as a range of focussing experiences for concentration and meditation, to help achieve overall integration and harmony.